 When looking at the time line to become a Chiropractor, we have to look at two parts.
 The first part is the prerequisites in order to be admitted into a program.
 Chiropractic schools have set admission requirements in order to maintain their accreditation by the Council on Chiropractic Education.
-It is crucial to go to an accredited chiropractic program to insure you will be able to be licensed (learn what to look for in a chiropractic school here).
-Students need at least 90 undergraduate credits from a regionally accredited institution with a cumulative GPA of 3.0 on a 4.0 scale.
-In addition, students need at least 24 semester hours in the life and physical sciences, half of which must have labs, earned with a C or better.
+It is important to go to an accredited chiropractic program to insure you will be able to be licensed (learn what to look for in a chiropractic school here).
+Students need at least 90 undergraduate credits from a regionally accredited institution.
+However, some states require chiropractors to have a Bachelor’s Degree in order to be licensed.
+You can consult www.fclb.org to determine the specific chiropractor education requirements for licensure in the state you plan to practice.

 Length of Chiropractic School

-Once you have your 90 credits or bachelor’s degree, you can start your Chiropractic Doctorate degree.
+Once you have your 90 credits or bachelor’s degree, you can start your Chiropractor schooling.
 The timeline for completion depends on the school you attend.
 Most schools follow a trimester or quarterly schedule, meaning you can expect to be in class all year long.
-Programs following this schedule can take three to four years.
+University of Bridgeport is proud to offer the only semester-based Chiropractic program in the country.
+This gives students their first two summers off to study for their boards, gain valuable shadowing hours, or work.
+In general, you can expect to be in Chiropractic school for three to four years.

 How Long to Become a Licensed Chiropractor?